 There’s no shortage of consumer subscription services these days.
 74% of Americans currently have at least one video streaming service.
 Some other subscription options to consider might be a monthly coffee or business magazine subscription.
 Providing complimentary subscriptions can be a unique way to appeal to people’s interests and keep them looking forward to something each month.

-Recreation & Fitness Opportunities
+Gym Reimbursement & Other Fitness Opportunities

 There’s an abundance of fringe benefits to consider under the recreation and fitness umbrella.
 Many companies find ways to offer recreation and fitness perks for their people, from paying gym memberships to complimentary yoga or dance classes.